 UTAH Limitations on possession, distribution, sale, or manufacture (continued) A kratom processor may not prepare, distribute, sell, or offer for sale a kratom product that is not registered with the state department of agriculture (department).
 The department must set a fee to register a kratom product that may be paid by a producer, manufacturer, or distributor of a kratom product, but a kratom product may not be registered with the department until the fee is paid.
 The department may seize and destroy any unregistered kratom product offered for sale in Utah.
 A kratom processor may not distribute, sell, or offer for sale a kratom product to an individual under 18 years of age.
 Product label requirements A kratom processor must disclose on the product label of each kratom product that the kratom processor prepares, distributes, sells, or offers for sale the factual basis upon which the kratom processor represents the food as a kratom product.
-Penalties for violations Violating UTAH CODE ANN. § 4-45-103 (West 2023) regarding the factual basis for which kratom is food, subjects a processor to an administrative fine of up to \$500 for the first offense, and up to \$1,000 for the second or subsequent offense.
-Violating UTAH CODE ANN § 4-45-104 (West 2023) regarding kratom processor requirements subjects a processor to a Class C misdemeanor for each violation.
+Penalties for violations Violating UTAH CODE ANN. § 4-45-103 (West 2024) regarding the factual basis for which kratom is food, subjects a processor to an administrative fine of up to \$500 for the first offense, and up to \$1,000 for the second or subsequent offense.
+Violating UTAH CODE ANN § 4-45-104 (West 2024) regarding kratom processor requirements subjects a processor to a Class C misdemeanor for each violation.
 A kratom processor does not violate § 4-45-104 if the kratom processor shows by a preponderance of the evidence that the kratom processor relied in good faith upon the representation of a manufacturer, processor, packer, or distributor of food represented to be a kratom product.
-Violating UTAH CODE ANN § 4-45-105 (West 2023) regarding the prohibition on sale to minors subjects a kratom process to a Class C misdemeanor for each violation.
-Other statewide provisions of note A kratom processor must register as a food establishment in accordance with UTAH CODE ANN. § 4-5-301 (West 2023).
-An individual may bring a civil action for damages resulting from a violation of Utah's Kratom Consumer Protection Act, including economic, non-economic, or consequential damages.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation None.
+Violating UTAH CODE ANN § 4-45-105 (West 2024) regarding the prohibition on sale to minors subjects a kratom process to a Class C misdemeanor for each violation.
+Other statewide provisions of note A kratom processor must register as a food establishment in accordance with UTAH CODE ANN. § 4-5-301 (West 2024).
+An individual may bring a civil action for damages resulting from a violation of Utah's Kratom Consumer Protection Act, Recently proposed legislation including economic, non-economic, or consequential damages.
+None.

 VERMONT Statute(s), regulation(s), and initial effective date(s) 12-5 VT.
-CODE R.§ 23:7.0 (West 2023) (eff.
+CODE R.§ 23:7.0 (West 2024) (eff.
 Jan.
 1, 2016).
 Substantive amendment(s) to statewide law(s) None.
 Is kratom or its related substances controlled?
 Yes.
 Vermont regulations list mitragynine and 7-hydroxymitragynine in the state's Regulated Drug Rule.
 This rule designates drugs and other chemical substances that are illegal or judged to be potentially fatal or harmful for human consumption unless prescribed and dispensed by a professional licensed to prescribe or dispense them and used in accordance with the prescription.
 Defined term(s) None.
 Limitations on possession, distribution, sale, or manufacture The limitations placed by Vermont law on regulated drugs.
 Product label requirements None.
 Penalties for violations The penalties placed by Vermont law on regulated drugs.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation Yes.
 See Pending State Legislation .